osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 - Which is an **immutable data structure**
 - Which describes
     - CDI scope
-    - Set of Services (entry CDI beans)
+    - Set of Services (entry application CDI beans)
-    - Set of Configurations
+    - Set of Configurations (synthetic CDI beans)
-    - Set of References
+    - Set of References (synthetic CDI beans)
 - Where the entry CDI beans are declared in the CDI scope
 - Where a Component Context is created/updated by instantiating one or more of the entry CDI beans
 - Where the CDI scope